 - Can connect an external antenna for better range in low-signal areas

-- You’ll need an adapter to use a nano SIM
+- You’ll need an adapter to use a nano SIM in it

 Best on a Budget: Huawei E5330Bs